 THE STATS IN BRIEF

-- 3rd and 7th have had most top ten finishes
+- 3rd has had the most top ten finishes

 - All top 16 grid slots have had podium finishes